XavierGimenez/parallel-coordinates-r-vega/README.md

 ### Run makefile

-Go to the bash and run the makafile to execute the whole process.
+Go to the bash and run the makefile to execute the whole process.
 That's it!